Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 ## An example

-Here is a simple program that detects "sheer", "she", "he", and "he\*r" when given the input string, "sheerEnd".
+Here is a simple code that detects "sheer", "she", "he", and "he\*r" when given the input string, "sheerEnd".
 ```haskell
 {-# LANGUAGE QuasiQuotes #-}